Juris Doctor from Hofstra University School of law in 1982.

 Admitted to Practice:

 State of New York, Eastern District of New York, Southern District of New York

-James Rigano has concentrated his practice exclusively in environmental law for more than two decades.
+James Rigano has concentrated his practice exclusively in environmental law for more than three decades.
 Mr. Rigano has served in the Enforcement Division of the United States Environmental Protection Agency, where he was involved in a variety of water pollution control programs and was environmental counsel to the New York Power Authority.